Code-Institute-Submissions/bucketlist/README.md

 * A Login Page for users to Login
 * A Profile Page for users to add a new intention and an option to delete their account
 * A Sign Out button that is easy to find on every page in the navigation bar and footer
-* An Add Intention Page to Add a new Intention
+* An Page to Add a new Intention
 * A Edit Intention Page to Edit a existing Intention
 * A Divisions Page to see all the existing Divisions.
 Only for the admin user
 * An Add Division Page to Add a new Division.
 Only for the admin user